bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ![png](/images/datamining/output_37_0.png)

 Looking at this stacked bar chart, for those who did not have a pericardial effusion, approximately 30% were alive and 70% were deceased.
 For those who did have a pericardial effusion, approximately 50% survived and 50% died.
 I suspect that there may be other variables influencing this.
-Pericardial effusions are an uncommon entity and usually increase the risk of death so it is counter-intuitive that those without a pericardial effusion would be dead at 1 year.
+Pericardial effusions are an uncommon entity and usually are higher risk so it is counter-intuitive that those without a pericardial effusion would be dead at 1 year.

 ### Dimensionality Reduction and Fitting of Machine Learning Algorithms